The first time you make money online is a glorious moment.

 One of the biggest and trusted affiliate sites is ShareASale.

-I tried applying to this site when I just started my blog but got rejected.
+I tried applying to this site when I just started this blog but got rejected.

-Maybe it was because my blog was super new, but I’ll definitely be re-applying again after a few months.
+Maybe it was because my blog was super new, but I’ll definitely be re-applying again.

 What I did was to apply to the affiliate programs of specific products and services and I had to apply through a different site.